shijir0927/air-quality-tracker/README.md

 ## Demo

 This demo shows Mongolia's live Air pollution data coming from our sensors placed indoor and outdoor.
-Using the users connection IP address, we show the comparison between user's current AQI index and toggled location.
+Using the users connected IP address, we show the comparison between user's current geolocation AQI and designated Mongolia's location to demonstrate how much degree difference in air pollution.

 Click [here](https://skywatcher.azurewebsites.net/) to see it in live action!